nulfrost/stock-x-bot/README.md

 #### Bot token

-You'll need a token for the bot if you want it to run, this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) will walk you through getting a token and inviting the bot to your server.
+You'll need a token and the bot client id for the bot if you want it to run, this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) will walk you through getting a token and inviting the bot to your server.
+You should also be able to find out where the bot client is while following this guide.

 #### Environment Variables